-Tracking customer activity from Vero in KISSmetrics, Mixpanel, Amplitude and other analytics tools
+Tracking email activity from Vero in data warehouses and analytics tools

-There are three potential ways you can track the messaging activity in Vero in other analytics tools or databases.
+There are three ways you can track email campaign activities and data generated from Vero in data stores and analytics tools.

-Most analytics tools, including Mixpanel and KISSmetrics, detect Google’s UTM parameters.
-These are parameters that are appended to the links in your outgoing emails.
+Most analytics tools, including Mixpanel and Amplitude, detect Google’s UTM parameters.
+These are parameters that are appended to the links in your emails.
 When customer’s click a link, analytics tools take these parameters and record the source of that session.

 An example of a link with UTM parameters attached is